Baptism

-Baptism by immersion in the Jordan River.
+Verrochio's and Leonardo's depiction of the Baptism of Christ (c.1475).

 Baptism (from βάπτισμα) is a Christian rite of initiation almost invariably with the use of water.
 It may be performed by sprinkling or pouring water on the head, or immersing in water (partially or completely), traditionally three times for each person of the Trinity.
 It is also called christening, although this is typically reserved for the baptism of infants.
-Baptism is regarded as a sacrament in most churches and an ordinance in others, with the synoptic gospels recounting that John the Baptist baptized Jesus.
+Baptism is regarded as a sacrament in most churches and an ordinance in others.
+The synoptic Gospels recount that John the Baptist baptized Jesus.

-Baptism according to the Trinitarian formula, which is done in most mainstream Christian denominations, is seen as being a basis for Christian ecumenism, the concept of unity amongst Christians.
+Baptism according to the Trinitarian formula, which is done in most mainstream Christian denominations, is seen as being a basis for ecumenism, the concept of unity among Christians.
 In certain Christian denominations, such as the Catholic Churches, Eastern Orthodox Churches, Oriental Orthodox Churches, Assyrian Church of the East, and Lutheran Churches, baptism is the door to church membership, with candidates taking baptismal vows.
 It has also given its name to the Baptist churches and denominations.

 Certain schools of Christian thought (such as Catholic and Lutheran theology) regard baptism as necessary for salvation (though not without exception), but some writers, such as Huldrych Zwingli (1484–1531), have denied its necessity.
-Though water baptism is extremely common among Christian denominations, some, such as Quakers and The Salvation Army, do not practice water baptism at all.
+Though water baptism is extremely common among Christian denominations, some, such as Quakers, some Unitarians (in particular Unitarian Universalists), and the Salvation Army, do not practice water baptism at all.
 Among denominations that practice baptism, differences occur in the manner and mode of baptizing and in the understanding of the significance of the rite.
 Most Christians baptize using the Trinitarian formula "in the name of the Father, and of the Son, and of the Holy Spirit" (following the Great Commission), but Oneness Pentecostals baptize using Jesus' name only.
 The majority of Christians baptize infants; (Note: As of 2010, out of a total of about 2,100,000,000 Christians, infant baptism is in use in the Catholic Church (1,100,000,000), the Eastern Orthodox Church (225,000,000), most of the 77,000,000 members of the Anglicanism, Lutherans, and others.) many others, such as Baptist Churches, regard only believer's baptism as true baptism.
 In certain denominations, such as the Eastern and Oriental Orthodox Churches, the individual being baptized receives a cross necklace that is worn for the rest of their life, inspired by the Third Council of Constantinople.

+There are three modes of baptism: sprinkling, affusion, and immersion, though the use of each mode varies by Christian denomination.
+A specific form of baptism by immersion, known as trine immersion consists of "the dipping of the candidate in the water three times-first, in the name of the Father, second, in the name of the Son, and, third, in the name of the Holy Spirit."
+In the present day, trine immersion is practiced by the River Brethren and Schwarzenau Brethren, as well as by parts of the Eastern Orthodox Church.